HanaFEKI/Histopathology_foundation_models/Contrastive Learning/CLIP/README.md

 - **BioMegatron / BlueBERT** → large biomedical LMs that can serve as drop-in replacements for domain-specific language understanding.

 ---
-## 🔹 CLIP is a Foundation Model
-- **Scalable**: Trained on massive datasets, captures broad visual-linguistic knowledge.
-- **Zero-Shot Learning**: Can classify new categories using text prompts, without retraining.
-- **Multimodality**: Bridges vision and language, enabling flexible downstream tasks.

 ## 🔹 Importance for Histopathology
 Histopathology produces massive, complex image data, but annotated labels are scarce.